Vale Royal Abbey: Dissolution

 By 1535 Vale Royal was one of only six monastic institutions remaining in Cheshire.
 It was reported that year's Valor Ecclesiasticus as possessing an income of £540, making it the wealthiest of the 13th-century Cistercian foundations and the fourth-wealthiest overall.
 Much of the income seems to have been increasingly used for bribing the local gentry and providing them with pensions.
-The income enabled Vale Royal to escape dissolution under the First Suppression Act, King Henry VIII's initial move in the Dissolution of the Monasteries, by which time its population had declined to 15 monks.
+The income enabled Vale Royal to escape dissolution under the Suppression of Religious Houses Act 1535, King Henry VIII's initial move in the dissolution of the monasteries, by which time its population had declined to 15 monks.

 Abbot John Hareware pursued a two-pronged policy of attempting to ensure the abbey's survival and, if that failed, the security of himself and his brethren.
 Hareware bribed courtiers, influential nobles and (in particular) chief minister Thomas Cromwell with money and property in an attempt to gain a respite for the abbey, and leased most of the abbey lands to friends and associates of the monastery to keep them out of royal hands if the abbey fell.
 Many of the leases had a clause voiding them if the abbey survived.
 Hareware sold its other assets, such as livestock and timber, for cash.